our team

 FOUNDING DIRECTOR

-Angus is a professional rugby league footballer for the Sydney Roosters in the NRL.
-Angus spent the first three seasons of his professional footy career at the South Sydney Rabbitohs.
+Angus is a professional footballer for the Sydney Roosters in the NRL.
+Angus spent the first three seasons of his professional football career at the South Sydney Rabbitohs.

 Angus was a boarder at The Scots College, having grown up on a farm in country NSW.
-Angus was known at school for two things: His talent as a rugby player and also for the energy and commitment he put into the Indigenous program, especially with a group from remote Arnhem Land, NT.
+Angus was known at school for two things: his talent as a rugby player, and the energy and commitment he put into the Indigenous program.

-His support and friendship with the boys provided a great example to other students and this helped the development of a very successful Indigenous Program for the school.
+His support and friendship with the First Nations boys provided a great example to other students, and this helped develop a very successful Indigenous Program.

-Angus’ ongoing commitment to the advancement of Indigenous peoples has since lead to the establishment of First People’s Project.
-A charity that is the very personal to him and champions Indigenous advancement issues he sees as important and under supported.
+Angus’ ongoing commitment to the advancement of Indigenous peoples has since lead to the establishment of First People Project.

 Gyan ainkaran